IN AUSTRIA 🇦🇹

-The high alpine Hahntennjoch Pass in the Austrian Alps connects the upper valley of the river Inn with the Lechtal valley.
-The pass offers a scenic 29 kilometres with first wooded areas with tall pines, followed by moonlike barren rocks and an oasis with green meadows and impressive mountain tips on the top.
+They miss out on a very scenic and stunning 29 kilometres long high alpine road, with first wooded areas and tall pines, followed by moonlike barren rocks and an oasis with green meadows and impressive mountain tips on the top.

 Before the actual pass begins there is a nice section of 8 to 10 sweeping cambered bends and you know this can only become exciting.
 After a number of switchbacks and a two kilometres stretch of road that is literally carved into the rock you will reach the peak on 1894 meters above sea level.

 The road was built between 1948 and 1969 by a handful of just 10 construction workers.
 Originally a plain gravel road, it was gradually widened and paved.
 Numerous small restaurants line the pass today and gladly look after visitors.

-The scenery of the pass is very engaging, but like on every other road: keep your eyes on the Hahntennjoch Pass - take no risks.
+The scenery of the pass is very engaging, but like on every other road: keep your eyes on the Hahntennjoch Pass, take no risks.
 Watch out for cattle grids on the ground you can find especially at the start, end and peak of the pass.

-The pass is at risk by so called "Muren" - stone and mudslides, which go off in the Alps with hard rain and thunderstorms.
+Be aware that the Hahntennjoch Pass is at risk by so called "Muren" which are stone and mudslides, which go off in the Alps with hard rain and thunderstorms.
 Many warning signs refer to these dangers and should not be ignored.

 Normally open from late May till end of October the road is generally closed during winter.